ed-henrique/cnc/README.md

 ## Goals

+- Use multi buffer system for better memory allocation
 - Support more than one client during runtime
 - Use zlib to compress output from server (--compress)
 - 🚧 Support --host
 - 🚧 Use pipe to pass commands from server
 - ✅ Support --log